Bullet and death threat sent to Barnaby Joyce’s office

 “Investigations are continuing and of course we will make every effort to finalise that investigation as quickly as we can.”

-The story Bullet and death threat sent to Barnaby Joyce’s office first appeared on The Northern Daily Leader.
+The story Bullet and death threat sent to Barnaby Joyce’s office first appeared on The Inverell Times.